UCaNLabUMB/Testbed_Controller/Documentation/Setup_TC_Windows.md

 # Getting Started

+**NOTE:** The information below is legacy documentation, and has not been tested with recent edits to the testbed architecture.

 ## Setting up the Linux Terminal
 Open the 'Settings' window and select 'Update and Security'.
 Go to the 'For Developers' tab.
 From here, select 'Enable Developer Mode'.